 Before my business career, I was a Division I athlete and high school football coach.
 The discipline and leadership I learned through sports now shape the way I speak and the way I help others lead themselves.

-I recently finished authoring my first book on addiction and recovery, which will be available to purchase soon.
-I’m also completing my bachelor’s degree in Psychology at Oregon State University and expect to graduate in early 2026.
+I recently finished authoring my first book on addiction and recovery, which is available for purchase now, and I am also completing my bachelor’s degree in Psychology at Oregon State University.
+I will graduate in March of 2026.

-I live in Oregon with my wife and daughter, and I’m guided by faith, integrity, and the belief that it’s never too early to help a young person make a better choice, and never too late to rewrite your own story.
+I live in Oregon with my wife and daughter, and I’m guided by faith, integrity, and the belief that it’s never too late to rewrite your own story.